MEET THE ARTIST

-So, together with these experiences and with a passion for wild areas and its wildlife, it was inevitable that a lot of Philip’s artwork would fall into the category of Wildlife Art.
-He became a member of the Wildlife Art Society of Australasia.
-At their annual exhibition, Philip received awards in three consecutive years for “Best Bird Painting”, “The Sam Slater Award”, “Best Yound Artist”, and “Best Watercolour”.
-In addition, Philip has three times been voted “Most Popular Artist” at the annual exhibition of the Queensland Wildlife Artist Society.
-He was delighted to be named first runner-up in the $75,000 James Hardie Wildlife Art Prize in 1991.
+It was a wise decision.
+Philip has won multiple awards for the Wildlife Art Society of Australasia, including “Best Bird Painting”, “The Sam Slater Award”, “Best Young Artist”, and “Best Watercolour”.
+On three occasions he was voted “Most Popular Artist” at the annual Queensland Wildlife Artist Society exhibition, and was runner up for the 1991 James Hardie Wildlife Art Prize.
 Another highlight was at the Annual Queensland Sunday Mail Art Show, where out of over 700 paintings, Philip’s piece “Country Trio” was voted by the public as the most popular painting.